Hot Like Wow

 Hot Like Wow is the debut album by British recording artist Nadia Oh.
 It was released in the United Kingdom on 13 April 2008 by Tiger Trax Records.
-It spawned four singles initially; My Egyptian Lover, Something for the Weekend, Nadia Oh and Got Your Number, all released between 2007–2008.
+It spawned four singles initially; My Egyptian Lover, Something for the Weekend, Nadia Oh and Got Your Number, all released between 2007 and 2008.
 Oh performed gigs in Tokyo to support the album.
 Although the album's final single was released in 2008, Oh released the album's fifth single, Rip It Up, 29 February 2012 via iTunes.